 We both treasured the experiences we were involved in as children.
 Our participation in drama, dance and theatre classes was a huge part of our lives.
 It led to us both working professionally within the arts.

-Film training wasn’t available to us growing up, however, early in our careers, we found ourselves working more and more with film and video.
-We quickly saw how much potential was emerging, we felt truly inspired.
-With new available technologies, we realised there was a real opportunity to engage with film and media in a way that was never possible before, especially for children.
+Early in our careers, we found ourselves working more and more with film and video, falling head first into all the possibilities.
+With new available technologies, we realised there was a real opportunity to engage with film and media in a way that was never possible before, especially for children and young people.

-We set out to combine our passion for creative education with film and media activities.
-Our aim was to create opportunities for young people to discover filmmaking and to share their ideas.
-We wanted to offer a space for the creators of tomorrow to develop their voices and their skills.
+Our aim was to create opportunities for young people to discover filmmaking, feel inspired and to express their ideas.
+We wanted to offer a space for young people to explore and experiment, a place for them to develop their voices and their skills.

-Sparks Communities is a Community Interest Company, which undertakes work with children and young people who face disadvantages in their lives.
+Sparks Communities undertakes work with children and young people who face disadvantages in their lives.